drunomics/nuxtjs-drupal-ce/README.md

 - `useLocalizedMenuEndpoint`: If enabled, the menu endpoint will use a language prefix as configured by [nuxtjs/i18n](https://v8.i18n.nuxtjs.org) module.
 Defaults to `true`.

+- `exposeAPIRouteRules`: If enabled, the module will create a server API that proxies requests through the Drupal backend.
+Defaults to `true`.

 ## Overriding options with environment variables
 Runtime config values can be overriden with environment variables via `NUXT_PUBLIC_` prefix, example overrides: